netodevel/cli-spring-boot-scaffold/README.md

 # spring-boot-scaffold-kotlin

 #About
-Generate api scaffold kotlin with spring boot rest, create api rest with kotlin and spring boot easy and productive.
+Generate api scaffold kotlin with spring boot rest, creating a api rest with kotlin and spring boot in an easy and productive way.

-Scaffold for java web, generate clean with simple classes.
+Scaffold for java web, a clean generate with simple classes.